hmzakt/Mask-detection-model/README.md

 # Face Mask Detection (PyTorch + OpenCV)

-> A real-time face mask detection system using a custom ResNet18 deep learning model and OpenCV.
+> A real-time face mask detection system using a custom ResNet18 deep learning model clone and OpenCV.
 > This project detects whether a person is wearing a mask or not using webcam input.

 ---